 Year 10: Light and Colour.
 Heat Transfer and Sound.
 Metals and Reactivity.
 Reproduction in Animals and Plants.

-Key Stage 4 Time allocation:- 2 hours 55 minutes per week - Single Award/BTEC Science 5 hours 50 minutes per week - Additional Award Science.
+Key Stage 4 Time allocation:- 2 hours 55 minutes per week - Single Award/OCN Science 5 hours 50 minutes per week - Additional Award Science.

 Currently some pupils will be entered for Single Award Science and then some pupils will opt to study for an additional qualification, known as Additional Science.
 Pupils may enter Foundation or Higher Tier papers as appropriate.
 GCSE Single Award Science examining board: CCEA